jessey-git/memory-spectrogram/README.md

 ## Features

 - Visualizes memory allocation frequency vs. time as a waterfall graph
-- Reads allocation data from CSV files
+- Reads allocation data from a live ETW heap tracing session or from static CSV files
-- Configurable time buckets (default: 5ms)
-- 32 predefined memory size buckets from 8 bytes to >49KB
-- Viridis color map for allocation count visualization (0-100)
+- Viridis color map for allocation count visualization
-- Horizontal scrolling support for large datasets
-- Extensible data source architecture

 ## Requirements